AbdulrahmanFiala/Tayeb-Mainnet/README.md

 **Features:**
 - **Any Token → Any Token DCA**: Deposit DEV, USDC, BTC, or any Sharia-compliant token and DCA into any other token
-- **Explicit Routing**: Uses the same caller-provided path as ShariaSwap, offering predictable execution routes
+- **Explicit Routing**: Uses the same caller-provided path as ShariaLocalSwap, offering predictable execution routes
 - Token addresses are automatically queried from `ShariaCompliance` contract.
 No separate registration needed.
 - **Local Automation**: Run `scripts/automation/auto-execute-dca.ts` to automatically execute orders

-### RemoteSwapInitiator.sol
+### CrosschainSwapInitiator.sol
 Cross-chain swap execution via Polkadot XCM to Hydration parachain.

 **Key Functions:**